 Here’s what customers have to say about Casper and MyPillow.

-Reviews for the Casper Original Pillow are overwhelmingly positive, though some reviewers found the pillow unsupportive and overpriced.
+Reviews for the Casper Original Pillow are overwhelmingly positive, though some reviewers find the pillow unsupportive and overpriced.

 Some people also complain that the pillow loses its fluffy qualities after about 1 year, so durability is a concern.